umbraco/UmbracoDocs/umbraco-cloud/release-notes/overview-2024.md

 ### Key Takeaways

-* **Upload Custom Database** - You can now upload your Umbraco database onto the Umbraco Cloud.
-(Add additional text, restoring is right around the corner!)
+* **Upload Custom Database** - You can now upload your Umbraco database to Umbraco Cloud.
+Add additional text, restoring content is right around the corner.

 * **Dedicated Environments** - You can now decide how to best host your Umbraco website with dedicated Environments, with the option to isolate your Live environment on a dedicated server.